 How to Apply With Fidelity

-To open a Solo 401(k) through Fidelity, you can visit their website to start the paperwork on your own or call their 800 number for assistance.
-You can also find a local Investor Center and work with an advisor to set up a new account, schedule contributions, and choose an investment strategy.
+To open a Solo 401(k) through Fidelity, you can visit their website to start the paperwork on your own or call their toll-free 800 number for assistance.
+You can also find a local Investor Center and work with an adviser to set up a new account, schedule contributions, and choose an investment strategy.

 An E-Trade Solo 401(k) is most appealing for small business owners who do a lot of individual stock and bond trading in their accounts.
-E-Trade started as an online discount brokerage firm, and though they’ve expanded to accommodate different account types including Solo 401(k)s, online trading for active investors remains their core offering.
+E-Trade started as an online discount brokerage firm, and though they’ve expanded to accommodate different account types, including Solo 401(k)s, online trading for active investors remains their core offering.

 What E-Trade Offers